gws/munin-plugin-couchdb/README.md

 CouchDB keeps some amount of user credentials in memory to speedup authentication process by elimination of additional database lookups.
 This cache size is limited by the configuration option [auth_cache_size][11].
 On what this affects?
-In short, when user logins CouchDB first looks for user credentials what associated with provided login name in auth cache and if they miss there then it reads credentials from auth database (in other words, from disk).
+In short, when user login CouchDB first looks for user credentials what associated with provided login name in auth cache and if they miss there then it reads credentials from auth database (in other words, from disk).